 U.S. Citizen Services

-Registering your trip allows Embassies abroad to send you newsletters and time-sensitive travel warnings and public announcements specific to the areas in which you will be traveling or living.
+Enrolling in STEP allows Embassies abroad to send you time-sensitive travel warnings and public announcements specific to the areas in which you will be traveling or living.
 The information you provide also makes it easier for Embassies to contact you in case of emergency, or to contact your family or friends in the United States in the event of an emergency abroad.

-To register follow the steps at Smart Traveler Enrollment Program (STEP).
-Please note that you must create an account in order to register.
+To enroll follow the steps at Smart Traveler Enrollment Program (STEP).
+Please note that you must create an account in order to enroll.

-When you register, make sure you register as a long-term traveler even though you plan to stay in Senegal less than six months.
+When you enroll, make sure you do so as a long-term traveler even though you plan to stay in Senegal less than six months.
 This will ensure that your information is transferred to our local database and we can contact you via e-mail.
-If you have already registered online, please ensure that your registration and travel plans are current.
+If you have already enrolled online, please ensure that your step information and travel plans are current.
 You may update your contact information on the Internet at any time.
 The data you provide is secured behind Department of State firewalls, accessible only by cleared personnel in Embassies, Consulates, and the Department of State, and releasable only under the provisions of the Privacy Act.

 Americans without Internet access may register in person at the nearest U.S. Embassy or Consulate.